StemXYZ/firstfewcodes/ReadMe.md

 # Read this first

-Following are explanations of few programs
+Following are explanations of few codes

 # PrimeCount++